abdulrehman244/Ecommerce_System_DartFinal_Assignment/ProjectDetail.md

 ### Responsibilities:

-* View all products added by manager.
+.
+View all products added by manager
-* View all products added by sellers.
+.
+View all products added by sellers
-* Search a product by name.
+.
+Search a product by name
-* Logout functionality.
+.
+Logout functionality

 -----------------------------------------------------